-Its medium green leaves are small and needle-like, and the quickly spreading plant reaching a maximum height of only a couple of inches.
+Its leaves of medium green are small and needle-like, and the quickly spreading plant reaching a maximum height of only a couple of inches.

-Sedum kamtschaticum (Russian stonecrop) a dense perennial sedum plant used as a groundcover, container plant, or in a rock garden.
+Sedum kamtschaticum (Russian stonecrop) a dense perennial sedum used as a ground cover, container plant, or in a rock garden.
 Also used as a border or for mass plantings.

 Sedum reflexum – Blue Spruce

-The Sedum reflexum (blue spruce sedum) is another good, low growing choice.
-This variety also has pretty yellow flowers, with bluish green foliage resembling that of the spruce tree.
+The Sedum reflexum (blue spruce sedum plants) is another good, low growing choice.
+This variety also has pretty yellow flowers, with blue-green foliage resembling that of the spruce tree.

 Sedum adolphii – Golden Sedum

-The Golden Sedum (Sedum adolphii) is a handsome, short, fleshy, yellow-green leaves tinged red; sprawling plant.
+The Golden Sedum (Sedum adolphii) is a handsome, short, fleshy, sprawling plant with leaves of yellow-green tinged in red.
 A valuable addition to any collection.